karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 -------------------------------------------------------------------------------------------
 POD: (create, replace, delete, describe, explain, edit, run )
 -------------------------------------------------------------------------------------------
-pod is the smallest object in the k8s. the docker containers are run inside the Pod.
+pod is the smallest object in the k8s. the containers are run inside the Pod.
 In k8s each pod is represented as one host and each pod is allocated with one IP address. once the pod is destroyed, its containers & its ip is also removed. if new pod is created in place of old pod they will be allocated with new IP address which is allocated by the kubernetes. kubernetes pod are communicated with help of pod network. its is an internal network with in the cluster.

 Syntax: Imperative way
 ------------------------